AxaFrance/SlimFaas/README.md

 - **SlimWorker**: Manage asynchronous HTTP requests calls to underlying functions
 - **HistorySynchronisationWorker**: Manage history of HTTP requests between the pod and kubernetes
 - **ReplicasSynchronizationWorker**: Manage replicas synchronization between the pod and kubernetes
-- **MasterWorker**: Elect a master pod to manage kubernetes scale up and down
 - **ReplicasScaleWorker**: If master, then scale up and down kubernetes pods

 ### Build with .NET